White Nationalist Groups Increase Recruiting And Propaganda Across The West

 Questionable tactics

-Patriot Front and Identity Evropa have their roots in the far-right, white nationalist movement known as the identitarian movement, that has spread throughout Europe and into the United States.
+Patriot Front and Identity Evropa have their roots in the far-right, white nationalist movement known as the identitarian movement that has spread throughout Europe and into the United States.
 The movement frames changing demographics from immigration as white genocide.

-"These people see themselves as victims and that the whole European, white culture and ethnicity, is going to go away," he said.
+"These people see themselves as victims and that the whole European, white culture and ethnicity is going to go away," he said.

 Medina isn't sure whether the recruiting tactics at the region's college campuses will work, though.